distantreading/compendium/README.md

 ## Section 2: Annotating ELTeC

 This section contains papers concerned with the process of adding annotations to one or several ELTeC collections, in particular annotations pertaining to part of speech, dependency relations, and named entities.
-Many of these papers have been created by authors affiliated with Working Group 2.
-THe Working Group leads were Mike Kestemont, Joanna Byszuk, Fotis Jannidis and Yaakov Hacohen-Kerner.

 #### Annotation of the Serbian ELTeC Collection
 **Ranka Stanković, Cvetana Krstev, Branislava Šandrih Todorović, and Mihailo Škorić**

 ## Section 3: Analysing ELTeC

-The papers in this section are dedicated to the analysis of one or several of the corpora contained in ELTeC.
-These papes have been published by a wide range of authors from the Action, in many cases working in Working Group 2 and/or Working Group 3.
+The papers in this section are dedicated to the analysis of one or several of the corpora contained in ELTeC, with the focus being for example on the titles of the novels or on detecting direct speech.

 #### Thresholds to the ‘Great Unread’: Titling Practices in Eleven ELTeC Collections
 **Authors: Roxana Patras, Carolin Odebrecht, Ioana Galleron, Rosario Arias, Berenike J. Herrmann, Cvetana Krstev, Katja Mihurko Poniž, Dmytro Yesypenko**